System performance is limited by various physical factors:

 📘

-The achievable range highly depends on the environment.
+The achievable range depends heavily on the environment.

 🚧

-The higher the range the less accurate and robust is the performance.
+The higher the range, the less accurate and robust the performance.

-• Depending on the environment Locis a can communicate up to 100m.
+• Depending on the environment, Loci devices can communicate up to 100m.

-• The achievable range is highly dependant on the enviroment.
+• The achievable range is highly dependent on the environment.

-• The achievable range highly decreases if the sight between Locis are blocked.
+• The achievable range decreases significantly if the line of sight between Loci devices is blocked.

-• A range of 100m can be reached in a tunnel-like environment with sight between Locis.
+• A range of 100m can be reached in a tunnel-like environment with clear line of sight between Loci devices.

 📘

-The range may be in increased by UWB-Channel optimization: Contact Support
+The range may be increased by UWB-Channel optimization: Contact Support

 📘